 It is always a great idea to buy stocks that are not only debt free, but, also have solid cash flows.
 These stocks also tend to provide great dividends, but, since the prices are high for such stocks, their dividend yields may not always be the best.
 Take a look at a few stocks that are debt free and can be good investment bets.

-Coal India is not only a debt free company, but is also a cash rich company.
-The best part of investing in the company is that you get solid dividends.
+NMDC is not only a debt free company, but, is also a cash rich company with a stock pile of cash in its books.

 This article is strictly for informational purposes only.
 It is not a solicitation to buy, sell in precious metal products, commodities, securities or other financial instruments.
 Greynium Information Technologies Pvt Ltd, its subsidiaries, associates and the author of this article do not accept culpability for losses and/or damages arising based on information in this article.